andrewmartinjames/2d-vsr-elites/README.md

 3. Phase: [0,720] - in 1/2 degree

+#### Archive format:
+Archive files are formatted with information about one elite per line, as follows:

+`fitness centroid_x_val centroid_y_val description_x_val description_theta_val param_0, param_1 ...`

+where all remaining values in the line are parameter inputs to the simulation function.

+## `make_videos.py`:
+#### Usage:
+`make_videos.py` takes 5 arguments, and requires that an archive file already be generated.
+The same arguments used for `experiment.py` should be used in `make_videos.py` to produce useful results.
+Videos take a while to save, and are named after the fitness value in the archive of the elite they correspond to.
+The call for `make_videos` is:

+`python make_videos.py example.txt 1,0:1000,100:2000,10 1000 30 archive_500.dat`

+using all the same arguments as `experiment.py` with the addition of the archive file whose elites should be turned into videos.
+If only some of the elites need to be viewed, an abbreviated version of the archive can be saved with only the lines containing the desired elites.

 ## Citations
 1. Medvet, Bartoli, De Lorenzo, Seriani. "[Design, Validation, and Case Studies of 2D-VSR-Sim, an Optimization-friendly Simulator of 2-D Voxel-based Soft Robots](https://arxiv.org/abs/2001.08617)" arXiv cs.RO: 2001.08617